Unconditional Admission Requirements

 - A Graduate Record Exam (GRE) Quantitative score of 700 (old score system) or 155 (new score system) or higher is typical of a successful applicant.

-- Non-native English speakers who do not hold a bachelor’s or master’s degree from a regionally accredited U.S. college or university must meet the minimum university English language requirements as detailed in the general admission requirements section of the catalog.
-However, meeting the minimum requirement does not guarantee admission.
-The program will give preference to students with a minimum score of 550 on the written Test of English as a Foreign Language (TOEFL), 213 on the computer TOEFL, 79 on TOEFL iBT, 40 on the TSE-A, 50 on the SPEAK, 400 on Verbal GRE, 85 on METLAB (Michigan English Language Assessment Battery), or 6.5 on the IELTS (International English Language Testing System).
-(METLAB and IELTS are used only when other tests are not available in the applicant’s country.)
+- For applicants whose native language is not English, a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL), 79 on TOEFL iBT, 50 on the SPEAK, 146 on Verbal GRE, 85 on MELAB (Michigan English Language Assessment Battery), or 6.5 on the IELTS (International English Language Testing System).
+(MELAB and IELTS are used only when other tests are not available in the applicant's country.)

 MCM Degree Requirements

-The Master of Construction Management degree is a course-work oriented program requiring a minimum of 30 credit hours of coursework based on the Civil Engineering Department guidelines for the program.
+The Master of Construction Management degree is a course-work oriented program requiring a total of 30 credit hours of coursework based on the Civil Engineering Department guidelines for the program.